Couples Weekend – A Couples Therapy Workshop to Change your Relationship

-Make major changes in yourself and your relationship in a weekend with this couples therapy workshop!
+Change yourself and your relationship in a weekend with this couples therapy workshop!

-Note: We also accept up to two therapists who want to observe in order to learn this process.
-We will meet with them periodically during the weekend to discuss theory and techniques you have observed.
+Couples Therapy Training: We also accept up to two therapists who want to observe in order to learn this process.
+The couples co-therapists will meet with you periodically during the weekend to discuss theory and techniques you have observed.
 Dr. Joines is a Clinical Member and Approved Supervisor, American Association for Marriage and Family Therapy.

 - Describe the different escape hatches in couples’ relationships.

 - Explain what is required and what is desired for intimacy.

 - Describe the difference between target strokes and target discounts.

 - List the four basic emotions and explain how emotional literacy is beneficial to couples.